 Use of the METS structural map (element structMap)

-The purpose of the METS structural map section is to provide an overview of ALL components of a Common Specification Information Package.
+The METS structural map section is the only element mandatory in the METS specification and it is intended to provide an overview of ALL components of a CS IP Information Package.
 It also links the elements of that structure to associated content files and metadata.
 It is a mandatory and ultimate means to define the full structure of the package – including metadata, representations, schemas, documentation and user added components and folders.
-In other words, tools compatible with the Common Specification will count on the information available within the structMap element as the primary means of identifying all components of the package.
-As such it is the most crucial component for the validation of any Common Specification Information Package and must always be present.
+In other words, tools compatible with the CS IP will count on the information available within the structMap element as the primary means of identifying all components of the package.
+As such it is the most crucial component for the validation of any CS IP Information Package and must always be present.

-The Common Specification Information Package requires the inclusion of one structural map according to the principles described below.
+The CS IP requires the inclusion of one structural map according to the principles described below.
 However, implementers are welcome to define additional structural maps for their internal purposes by repeating the structMap element.

-The most crucial requirements for the Common Specification mandated structural map are as follows:
+The most crucial requirements for the CS IP mandated structural map are as follows:

 The structMap element has a mandatory attribute @LABEL which has the fixed value of “Common Specification structural map”.
 The @LABEL attribute is used to distinguish the Common Specification mandated structural map occurrence from any other, user-defined, structural maps.
 As such we can also derive the requirement, that any user-defined structural maps must not use the LABEL value of “Common Specification structural map”;

-The internal structure of the structural map (expressed by hierarchical div elements) follows the Common Specification physical structure as described in chapter 4, therefore grouping together metadata, representations, schemas, documentation and user-defined folders;
+The internal structure of the structural map (expressed by hierarchical div elements) follows the CS IP physical structure as described in chapter 4, therefore grouping together metadata, representations, schemas, documentation and user-defined folders;

 All div elements must use the attribute LABEL with the value being the name of the folder (as an example “metadata”)